-At the beginning of each academic year look into new deals for your internet/water/electric etc. Companies often post new great deals for students at this time of year as they know this is when the academic year starts.
+At the beginning of each academic year look into new deals for your amenities.
+Companies often post new great deals for students at this time of year as they know this is when the academic year starts.

 Bear in mind that even if you can’t find a new or better deal (or if you can but you can’t be bothered to switch), a lot of companies will match deals offered by competitors or give you loyalty discounts; you just need to phone them up to discuss it and tell them you’re thinking of leaving.